bstrebel/pimatic-phone/README.md

 you can use dynamically generated device variables and attributes, e.g.

 ```
-when $phone.location gets updated and $phone_htc.tag != "Home" then turn lights off
+when $phone.location gets updated and $phone.tag != "Home" then turn lights off
 when location of phone is equal to "Office" then log "at work"
 when $phone.distanceToHome is lower than 500 then log "almost at home"
 ...